|

 Question: What is it about working

-with bakelite that appeals to you? |
+with vintage bakelite that appeals to you?

-I like working with Bakelite because it is so unique.
-It can look so worthless and be turned into something so
+Bakelite because it is so unique.
+It can look so average

-beautiful, or charming and whimsical.
-It can bring joy and happiness to folks
+bring joy and happiness to collectors

-when they are down and I like that.
+and I like that.

-but only grows better and more desirable.
-Sometime I wish I had taken picture of
+It holds a place of its own and only grows better with age.
+Sometimes I wish I had taken pictures of

 everything we have made but I was always too busy making it and selling it to do

-that. |
+that.

 SHULTZ bakelite red and